10 Scottish Dog Breeds You Should Know

 Border Terrier breeds are usually small dogs.
 Despite their size, they are intelligent, courageous, and independent.

-These dogs are loud barkers, so if you live in a place where you have many neighbors, this breed is not the best choice because their loud barks are frequent.
+These dogs are loud barkers, so if you live where you have many neighbors, this breed is not the best choice because their loud barks are frequent.

 More Facts

-- It comes in double and grey, brown, and white coat.
+• It comes in a double grey, brown, and white coat.

 3. Bearded Collie

-The Bearded Collie dog breed is among the Scottish dog breeds you should know.
-They were bred to be hunting dogs and we can trace them to the Scottish conquerors’ dogs.
+They were bred to be hunting dogs; we can trace them to the Scottish conquerors’ dogs.

 This breed is full of life and has a high energy level.
 The dog owner can also trust this dog to be protective of them.

-However, the dog breed earned its name from its hair that starts from the chin to form a beard.
+However, the dog breed earned its name from its hair, which starts from the chin and forms a beard.

-But with all these qualities, not everyone can own a Bearded Collie because not everyone would be hyperactive all the time, as the dog would demand several outdoor activities often.
+However, with all these qualities, not everyone can own a Bearded Collie because not everyone is always hyperactive, as the dog demands several outdoor activities often.

 More Facts